Ian Happ Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Ian Happ (.333 on-base percentage in past 10 games, 51 points below season-long percentage), take on starter Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+On Wednesday, Ian Happ (.472 slugging percentage in past 10 games, including one home run) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Pirates.
+He strung together two hits (going 2-for-4 with a triple) in his last game against the Pirates.

 Ian Happ Game Info & Props vs. the Pirates